Posts

 Image

-Decisions can feel really difficult, and we face a lot of uncertainties.
-But we can't escape making choices- we make them almost every day, whether it is as mundane as which coffee brand to buy, or what to eat, or as serious as a medical professional making a tricky diagnosis from an X-ray for something as serious as a tumour.
-People may have to make choices between taking a cab or a bus during an important meeting, when they are trying to save money.
-These choices have one thing in common, which is a feeling of being uncertain (sometime more than the other) and this could become complicated by our own personalities, our life experiences and all the distractions surrounding us.
-It might make us wonder what our decision-making process is like for important decisions while being uncertain, and how we can understand ourselves and our choices better.
-When we have to choose between the bus and the cab, we may have to factor in our anxiety levels, our priorities (like saving ...
+Decisions can sometimes feel really difficult, but we can't escape making choices- we make them almost every day, whether it is as mundane as which coffee brand to buy, or what to eat, or as serious as a medical professional making a tricky diagnosis from an X-ray for a tumour.
+People may have to choose between taking a cab and a bus during an important meeting while also trying to save money.
+These choices have one thing in common: a feeling of uncertainty (sometimes more intense than others), and this can become complicated by our own personalities, our life experiences, and the distractions surrounding us.
+When we have to choose between the bus and the cab, we may have to factor in our anxiety levels, our priorities (like saving money), the weather, the risk of being late and other related factors, if we want to reach our office on time (the goal we want to achieve).
+Based on these factors alone, we might make different choices.
+This is where Signal Detection Theory ...

 Talking about mental health through comics: A 5 panel story